Cyber security and attorney-client privilege concerns with remote/video depositions

 Attorneys should think of Zoom as the virtual conference room that they occupy alongside opposing counsel, the witness, the court reporter, the videographer, and possibly the party-opponent.
 Whether physically sitting in an actual conference room or remotely occupying a virtual conference room, attorneys and their clients risk disclosing confidential information and/or waiving privilege if they speak, write, or type information that should not be shared outside of the litigation team’s privilege group.
 Therefore, CSI strongly advises that attorneys and their clients not use the shared conference room (Zoom) to type or speak anything that they would not want to share with (or have overheard by) opposing counsel and the party opponent.

-Instead, while using the Remote Counsel/Zoom platform to attend a deposition remotely, the best practice for attorneys who use CSI for remote/video deposition services is to simultaneously use a different, secure chat-technology (like Microsoft Skype for Business or Microsoft Teams) and/or to speak by separate telephones for all internal/privileged communications that must take place during the deposition.
+Instead, while using the Remote Counsel/Zoom platform to attend a deposition remotely, the best practice for attorneys who use CSI for remote/video deposition services is to simultaneously use a different, secure chat-technology (like Microsoft Skype for Business or Microsoft Teams or another secure communication solution) and/or to speak by separate telephones for all internal/privileged communications that must take place during the deposition.